Balasubramanian-pg/SQL-Interview-Prep/Pattern Recognition/1-10/Readme.md

-Alright Balu, here’s a clean, sharp README.
-Straightforward, practical, Gen Z skepticism sprinkled in, no fluff.
-All links intact.

----

 # SQL Interview Preparation – Pattern Recognition (1–9)

 This collection covers the core SQL patterns interviewers love to spring on you.
 Each topic focuses on a specific analytical pattern that shows whether a candidate can think structurally rather than just write queries.
 These nine files form a tight prep set that builds real muscle for data work.